benbuzz790/bots/ROADMAP.md

 The bots project has reached a critical inflection point.
 After successfully implementing multi-provider support and achieving a robust 97%+ test pass rate, we're now positioned to make a fundamental choice about our future direction.
 The landscape of AI development tools has matured significantly, and a clear pattern has emerged: **universal standards are winning over proprietary frameworks**.

-This isn't about chasing trends—it's about recognizing that the industry has spoken.
+This isn't about chasing trends--it's about recognizing that the industry has spoken.
 Model Context Protocol (MCP) is projected to reach 90% organizational adoption by the end of 2025.
 Microsoft, OpenAI, and Google have all committed to it.
 OpenTelemetry has become the de facto standard for observability.
 These aren't just popular tools; they're becoming the *lingua franca* of AI development.

 ### Why Standards Matter

 When we initially considered integrating with LangChain, the complexity was overwhelming.
 Layers of abstraction, steep learning curves, and constant API changes made it feel like we were building on shifting sand.
 But MCP?
-It's a protocol—simple, clear, and purpose-built for one thing: connecting AI models to tools and data.
+It's a protocol--simple, clear, and purpose-built for one thing: connecting AI models to tools and data.
 It's the USB-C of AI, and just like USB-C, its value comes from universal adoption, not feature richness.

 This realization shapes our entire strategy: **prioritize interoperability over features, standards over frameworks, simplicity over sophistication**.